Immigration matters in food services

 Vikram Vij

 Indian-Canadian celebrity chef Vikram Vij is the owner of Vancouver restaurants Vij and Rangoli, as well as My Shanti in Surrey.
-He’s also an author of 4 books, his most recent being Vij: A Chef’s One-Way Ticket to Canada with Indian Spices in his Suitcase and appeared on such TV shows as Dragon’s Den, Recipe to Riches, Top Chef Canada and Chopped Canada.
+He’s also an author of 4 books, his most recent being Vij: A Chef’s One-Way Ticket to Canada with Indian Spices in his Suitcase, and has appeared on such TV shows as Dragon’s Den, Recipe to Riches, Top Chef Canada and Chopped Canada.
 His culinary work has earned him the BC Food Processors Association’s Rising Star Award and Ernst and Young’s Entrepreneur of the Year Award.

 Susur Lee